yohanes-erwin/arduino-ml/1_simple_linear_regression/README.md

 ## Solution

 1. Build the model in Python
-   - Prepare data set
+   - Create and visualize data set
-   - Build model
+   - Build the hypothesis function
-   - Train model with gradient descent
+   - Train model using gradient descent
+   - Train model using normal equation
+   - Making predictions
 2. Build the model in C Arduino
 3. Deploy the model in ESP32